What is FATCA & How It Regulates US Account Holders Investing in India?

 Compliance#Investment

-The Foreign Account Tax Compliance Act, or FATCA, outlines one of the basic rules for NRIs living in the United States.
+The Foreign Account Tax Compliance Act, (full form for FATCA), outlines one of the basic rules for NRIs living in the United States.
 All NRIs must follow global tax compliance systems.

 When you relocated abroad, you most likely established new roots by renting an apartment, purchasing health insurance, or opening a bank account.
 The IRS wants to know if you opened a bank account or acquired any financial assets in another country.